AtlasICL/excs_hackathon/README.md

 # EXCS Movember Hackathon
 ## Team: Misha Artemiev, Etienne Hackett, Emre Acarsoy

-This is our team submission for the Exeter Computer Science Movember Hackathon, with the theme Code for Good / Men's Health.
+This is our team submission for the EXCS Movember Hackathon, with the theme Code for Good / Men's Health.

 ## Summary